Distributed tracing is a technique that empowers you to track requests as they

 behavior in a specific operation.
 These logs can also be viewed through

-Docker (docker logs hotrod
+Docker (docker logs hotrod), but Jaeger

 provides a more focused view within the trace context.